Skip to main content

 Chronological Age Calculator

-Enter DOB and evaluation date to get exact age in years and months.
-Includes age at each test administration, FIE report phrase, and decimal age.
+Enter DOB to get exact age in years and months.
+Includes reactive battery age range checker (cognitive, achievement, language) and age vs. grade norm reference.

 Timeline